FrontEndFoxes/curriculum/workshop/ch5.md

 },
 ```

-and add our first rule.
-Remember, validation rules are functions which receive the value of the field and return the boolean value: `true` will mean this field has valid value and `false` mean it doesn't.
-So, our first rule will be
+Now add the first rule.
+Remember, validation rules are functions which receive the value of the field and return a boolean value; `true` will mean this field has valid value and `false` means it doesn't.
+So, our first rule will be:

 ```
 nameRules: [